WestDRI/slides/content/help/_index.md

 ## What if the answer <font color="#e67300">isn't</font> out there?

-When everything has failed and you have to ask for help, you need to know: <br><br>
+When everything has failed & you have to ask for help, you need to know: <br><br>

 {{% fragment %}}
 ### <font color="#e67300">Where</font> to ask